Virtual-Lab/exhibition_chromatic_scales/README.md

 # exhibition_chromatic_scale

-This is part of the projekct of Sound Colour Space @ ZHdK 2016
+This is part of the project of Sound Colour Space @ ZHdK 2016

-It comes with a foundation scss,

-For developing:
+For developing
-on the top folder do

 $ npm install

 to start a local webserver: